ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 :::Hider An Example

-Imagine that you&rsquo;ve been given the mass of a block of material as 75 grams, and its dimensions as 2.5 cm &times; 3.1 cm &times; 6.3 cm (it is a rectangular parallelepiped).
+Imagine that you've been given the mass of a block of material as 75 grams, and its dimensions as 2.5 cm &times; 3.1 cm &times; 6.3 cm (it is a rectangular parallelepiped).
 You are told to calculate its density.
 Since density is mass per unit volume, you multiply the three dimensions together, and then divide the result into 75.
 You do this on a calculator.
 For the volume, you get 48.825 cm$^3$, and for the density, the calculator spits out 1.53609831 (depending on how many digits the display gives; the units are g/cm$^3$).
 It may be tempting just to write down all of those digits for the final result of the calculation.
 The question is whether this is necessary, or whether such a number is actually meaningful.
 After all, given that we know the mass to the gram, and each dimension to the tenth centimeter, do we really know the density to ten nanograms per cc (the last digit in the result above), or to a microgram per cc (the 8), or even to a milligram per cc (the 6)?

 The result of the density calculation above cannot contain more than two significant figures, and is properly written as 1.5 g/cm$^3$.
 To obtain this result, we round the three in the next place down.
 We always round to the nearest value of the last significant figure.
 To avoid biasing calculations that have multiple steps, we always round fives to the even number.
 For example, to two significant figures, 1.45 is 1.4, and 1.55 is 1.6.
 :::